Planting Dormant Bare Root Grapevines

 - When the hole is filled and tamped down, the graft union should be 4"– 6" above the soil line.

 - Loose soil (free of herbicides) must be mounded over the vine.
 This soil mound should extend about 1" above the tip of the plant so none of the plant is showing.
 This is essential since the soil protects the buds from temperature extremes as the vine comes out of dormancy.
 Alternately, Novavine plant protectors can be used instead of mounding soil.
 It's essential that these cartons be securely placed over the vines and the tops be pinched closed until the emergence of shoots from the dormant vines

-- Irrigate right after planting to help settle the roots and remove air pockets around them.
+- Irrigate right after planting to help settle soil around the roots and remove air pockets.

 - If mounding soil, when growth appears, remove the soil mound from around the vine so the graft union is well above the soil line and install a paper vine shelter such as a 1/2 gallon milk carton.

 - Water weekly, keeping roots moderately moist in well-drained soil.